jbolduan/Click-To-Cast-Tooltip/README.md

 - Custom tooltip at mouse cursor showing available click-cast bindings
 - Blizzard tooltip integration for unit frames
+- Clique addon integration: show your Clique click-cast bindings in the tooltip
 - Full support for party, raid, boss, arena, and pet frames
 - Works with Blizzard, ElvUI, Cell, Grid2, and other major unit frame addons
 - Highly configurable appearance and behavior